Bluegrass Guitar: Rattling the Leaves Off the Trees

 Let’s get back to the Jimmy Martin theme.
 All good phrasing has punctuation and Jimmy used to talk about exactly that: The G run kind of punctuation.
 He used to boast that his G-run would rattle the windows and shake the leaves off the trees.
 I have no reason to doubt Jimmy on this assertion either.
 Listen to his version of Uncle Pen.
 There it is right in the open – the G-run… BOOM!
 You can’t miss it.
 In fact, the G-run has become probably the most archetypal series of notes ever to be played in a bluegrass setting.
 The next time you hear a flatpicking break, I’ll bet that the guitarist punctuates it with some sort of a G-run at the end – make sure you listen for it.

 Dynamics is defined as notes, passages and phrases that differ in volume and emphasis (loud/soft).
 If the G run is the ‘period’ of bluegrass guitar punctuation, then the various forms of dynamics that our guitarist uses are the commas and semicolons.
 See if you can hear where a strong downbeat is accompanied by a “Carolina Slam” – or a louder than usual guitar strum – perhaps in the middle of a banjo break.
 Listen carefully to the swelling of volume when the vocalist takes a breath – and then again at the end of the verse, right before the G run.
-These are but a couple of examples of how dynamics can build on a solid foundation of synchronized syncopation (did I really write that?) to yield a solid and toe tapping performance.

-Picking Out the Melody
+Picking out the Melody

 Flatpicking guitar became popular in the 1970s, led by Doc Watson, Tony Rice and others.
 As mentioned in the first paragraph of this chapter, this intricate form of picking is highly demanding.
 As you might suspect from the name, the technique is, indeed, performed with a flatpick, and a melody is typically played in sixteenth notes with up/down/up/down motion of the pick.
 If you have a hankering to start flatpicking, remember to follow this “up/down” rule even when seems to make no sense to do so – say if a rest or an extra eighth note occurs in an inopportune place, the pick direction can get backwards on you.
 Professional help is advised if you can’t sort this out – if you learn to do this wrong, I can guarantee you will not be able to play faster than about 90 beats per minute and it will take years to untangle your bad habits.

-Rules however are made to be broken, and crosspicking does just that.
-Jesse McReynolds pioneered this technique on the mandolin and it has been adapted to the guitar by any number of guitarists in Ralph Stanley’s band, the first one to do so being the late George Shuffler.
-If you have ever heard him on one of Ralph’s recordings, you know how beautiful this technique can be.
-Here is a link where Mr. Shuffler demonstrates crosspicking to James Allen Shelton (also of late – tragic losses both) and explains from where he got it.
 It exactly replicates the 3-3-2 pattern imprinted on the brains of Scruggs-style banjoists, and forces melody notes to occur slightly ahead or behind their usual spots.
 This fits the very definition of syncopation (covered in the section “Bluegrass Break-down” later in the book) and will cause even the clumsiest among us to want to get up and dance.
 As with the banjo, it takes hours and hours of mindless practice to do this maneuver with any speed, but once you can do it you will inspire envy in all your friends and relatives.

 Tony Rice